Vyral/sandy-eagon-blog/_posts/2019-08-08-is-it-in-writing.md

 ---
 layout: post
-title: Why You Should Make SMART Goals
+title: '"Is It In Writing?"'
 tags:
   - Market Update
   - Real Estate